delphix/virtualization-sdk/docs/Best_Practices/Sensitive_Data.md

 ```

 !!! note
 	We are no longer putting the cleartext password into the Python command string.
-Instead, we are instructing the Delphix Engine to put the password into an environment variable on the target environment.
+Instead, we are instructing the Virtualization Platform to put the password into an environment variable on the target environment.
 The Python command string merely mentions the name of the environment variable, and does not contain the password itself.

 Once the command runs on the target environment, Bash will substitute in the password, and the database shutdown will run as expected.

-Unlike with the command string, the Delphix Engine **does** treat environment variables as sensitive information, and will not include them in error messages or internal logs, etc.
+Unlike with the command string, the Virtualization Platform **does** treat environment variables as sensitive information, and will not include them in error messages or internal logs, etc.

 # Don't Write Out Sensitive Data

 Plugin writers are strongly advised to never write out unencrypted sensitive data.
 This is common-sense general advice that applies to all areas of programming, not just for plugins.
 However, there are a couple of special concerns for plugins.

-The Delphix Engine provides logging capabilities to plugins.
+The Virtualization Platform provides logging capabilities to plugins.
 The generated logs are unencrypted and not treated as sensitive.
 Therefore, it is important for plugins to **never log sensitive data**.

-In addition, remember that your plugin is not treated as sensitive by the Delphix Engine.
-Plugin code is distributed unencrypted, and is viewable in cleartext Delphix Engine users.
+In addition, remember that your plugin is not treated as sensitive by the Virtualization Platform.
+Plugin code is distributed unencrypted, and is viewable in cleartext by Delphix Engine users.
 Sensitive data such as passwords should never be hard-coded in your plugin code.